jarv/newsgoat/README.md

 I’ve been using terminal-based RSS readers for about 15 years.
 The first program I used was [Newsbeuter](https://github.com/akrennmair/newsbeuter), but around 2017 its maintainer announced it would no longer be maintained, so I switched to its fork, [Newsboat](https://github.com/newsboat/newsboat).
-Over time, I grew frustrated with frequent segfaults, especially after the Rust rewrite, and started looking for alternatives.
+Over time, I grew frustrated with frequent crashes and started looking for alternatives.
 A similar CLI RSS reader written in Go called [nom](https://github.com/guyfedwards/nom) looked interesting, but it didn’t offer the feed organization I wanted.

 Meanwhile, “vibe coding” was catching on, and it seemed like a fun excuse to see how quickly I could build my own news reader in Go with exactly the features I wanted.
 After about a day of prompting, tweaking, and vibing through the process, here’s the result—enjoy!